-Most owners and patriarchs of family businesses want to see the business continue within the family long after they have hung up the reins.
-However, the statistics when it comes to family business succession aren’t encouraging.
+Sixty-four percent of older business owners (over 50 years old) lack a succession plan.
+Making the process more challenging for family owned businesses is the fact that most owners and patriarchs of family businesses want to see the business continue within the family long after they have hung up the reins.
+Unfortunately, the statistics, when it comes to family business succession aren’t encouraging.

 Only about three out of 10 family-owned businesses make the transition from the first to the second generation and just 12% make it to the third generation, according to the Conway Center for Family Business.* Just a miniscule 3% are transferred to a fourth generation and beyond.